victor-gurbani/instagram_network_analysis/README.md

 python3 get_relations.py --wait-time 10
 python3 relations_to_json.py
 ```
-_--wait-time can be ommited but set it to a high value in seconds to avoid detection.
+_--wait-time can be omitted but set it to a high value in seconds to avoid detection.
 Use --max-count to set a limit on how many users to scrape (progress is saved and can be resumed directly)_

 To monitor the scraping you can `tail -F relations.txt `

 ## Step 3

-Finised!
+Finished!
 Now **visualise it and process the data!**

 Go to the corresponding folder `02 visual` and copy the relations.json file:
 ```bash